AI-Alignment-and-Rationality/AI-Alignment-and-Rationality.github.io/README.md

-# (USTH) AI Alignment and Rationality (now ASRS Hanoi)
+# (USTH) AI Alignment and Rationality (now AI Safety Hanoi)
-Welcome to the repository for the [official website for AI Safety and Rationality Students Hanoi](https://ai-alignment-and-rationality.github.io/) (previously USTH AI Alignment and Rationality)!
+Welcome to the repository for the [official website for AI Safety Hanoi](https://ai-alignment-and-rationality.github.io/) (previously USTH AI Alignment and Rationality)!

 ## Table of contents
 1. [Contributing](#contributing)